punto16/Camera-Battle-Transitions/README.md

 ## About this project
 The goal of this research is to produce a functional camera battle transition system in C++.

-You can visit the official [Webpage of mine](<https://punto16.github.io/Camera-Battle-Transitions/>) //TODO hay que cambiar el link al mio!!
+You can visit the official [Webpage of mine](<https://punto16.github.io/Camera-Battle-Transitions/>)

 **Software used to develop this project**